Is 100 Mbps Fast?

 To make sure your internet speeds are fast enough, consider ordering an internet package that sets aside 25 Mbps for each person living in your household.
 If you’re living alone, then 25 Mbps may be enough.
 But if you’re living with three others, then 100 Mbps will be right on the money.
 However, any more roommates than that and you may want to upgrade to 200 Mbps, 500 Mbps or even 1,000 Mbps speeds depending on what you use your internet for.

-Here’s a quick breakdown of what you can do on 100 Mbps:
+What you can do with 100 Mbps:

-- Streaming HD video on several devices
+- Stream HD video on several devices

-- Running three to five smart-home devices
+- Run three to five smart-home devices

-- Streaming 4K video on several devices
+- Stream 4K video on half a dozen devices or more

-- Running five or more smart-home devices
+- Run five or more smart-home devices

 What’s the best 100 Mbps internet plan?